Professional HOA Violation Notice Template & Letter Builder

 "The grass in the front yard exceeds 8 inches in height, and there is a significant accumulation of weeds along the driveway border."

-Our community guidelines, specifically Section 4.2 (Landscape Maintenance), outline that all residents should keep their properties in compliance.
+Our community guidelines, specifically Section 4.2 (Landscape Maintenance), require compliance.
 To resolve this, please take the following corrective action:

 --> Mow and trim the front lawn to under 4 inches, and remove all weeds along the driveway.

-Thank you for doing your part to keep Oakridge Homeowners Association a beautiful and welcoming neighborhood for everyone.
+Thank you for doing your part to keep Oakridge Homeowners Association a beautiful and welcoming neighborhood.
 If you have already resolved this, or if you believe this notice was sent in error, please contact us at board@oakridgehoa.org.

 Sincerely,